matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 2. Generate a summary and add it to `rooms`.
 3. Add any `m.space.child` events in the room to `events`.
-4. Recurse into the targets of the `m.space.child` events, generate a summary for each room and add it to `rooms`, also and any `m.space.child` events of the room to `events`.
+4. Recurse into the targets of the `m.space.child` events, generate a summary for each room and add it to `rooms`, also add any `m.space.child` events of the room to `events`.
 5. Recurse into grandchildren, etc. until either all discovered rooms have been inspected, or the  server-side limit on the number of rooms is reached.